Hashing and encryption, are they the same?

 Let’s take the example of detecting a collision.
 The images below of a ship and a plane are visually different and must generate two unique hashes.

-When using MD5 to generate the hash, you can see in the below screenshot that the value of these hashes for the two different images is the same.
+When using MD5 to generate the hash, you can see in the screenshot below that the value of these hashes for the two images is the same.
 Hence a collision exists.

 However, using SHA-256 to generate the hash, the below screenshot shows that the values are entirely different; hence there is no collision.